m-basha98/Palindrome/README.md

 # Assumptions

-1. For simplicity and efficiency we assume digits are under 10^10.
+1. For simplicity and efficiency we assume digits are between 1 and 10^6, hence, no negative integers.

-2. There are only digits in the inputed value, that is, their are no letters, decimals, symbols, etc,.
+2. There are only digits in the inputed value, that is, their are no letters, decimals, symbols, spaces, etc,.

-3. No inputs start off with a 0, such as '01234', as it affects incrementation based on mathematic principles.
+3. No inputs start with a 0, such as '01234'.

-4. We assume no negative numbers with the lowest digit being 1 and the largest being 10^10.

 # Considerations